Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Sydney Markets: Paddy's Market and Sydney Fish Market JetSetting Fools

-The market only has a handful of vendors – but a seemingly endless choice of seafood.
 Fresh caught fish, prawns, oysters and live crabs are appealingly displayed on ice.
 Less appealing options of salmon fish heads and slimy octopus are also for sale.

 The food court stalls sell everything from fried fish to sashimi, which can be eaten inside or under umbrellas on the docks.
-Read more about the Sydney Fish Market
+Now make your way to the next stop by using these directions.

 #24 Pyrmont Bay at Darling Harbour